kabirshhaikh/Leetcode/README.md

 -> Detect Capital - leetcode easy problem
 -> Two out of three - leetcode easy problem
 -> Three out of Two - leetcode easy problem
+-> Find words that can be formed by characters - leetocde easy problem